Saying 'No'.

 And a neuroscience and psychology nerd.

-That leaves me with no doubts about the actual science of how words not just impact, but actually shape our minds.
+That leaves me with no doubts about the actual mechanics of how words not just impact, but actually shape our minds.

-Nevertheless, the challenge I usually see most us dealing with is not the actual act of using a word like ‘no’ (which in some languages, doesn't even exist!), but something else entirely.
+Nevertheless, the bigger challenge I see is not the actual act of using a word like ‘no’ (which in some languages, doesn't even exist!), but something else entirely.

 Making peace with the identity that dies during the act.